Extracting discontinuity using the probe and enclosure methods: The Enclosure Method

 \subsubsection{Extracting geometry of polygonal sources}

-Historically, when the author submitted the first paper \cite{E00} to J. Inverse Ill-Posed Probl. on 1998 in which the enclosure method using the Dirichlet-to-Neumann map acting on the complex geometrical optics solutions was introduced, in \cite{ISource0} he found a budding idea of another version of the method \cite{I1} out.
+Historically, the author submitted the first paper \cite{E00} to J. Inverse Ill-Posed Probl. on 1998 in which the enclosure method using the Dirichlet-to-Neumann map acting on the complex geometrical optics solutions was introduced.
+At the same time in \cite{ISource0} he found an idea that would serve as the basis for another version of the method in \cite{I1}.

 The one of problems considered in \cite{ISource0} is as follows.

 Let $\Omega$ be a bounded domain of $\Bbb R^2$ with Lipschitz boundary and let $F\in L^2(\Omega)$ and satisfy $\text{supp}\,F\subset\Omega$.
 Let $u\in H^1(\Omega)$ satisfy the Helmholtz equation